giordi91/giordi91.github.io/content/post/whittedRaytracing.md

 ```

 ## A task in the job system
-***WARNING: Massive over semplification of multithreading explanation
+***WARNING: Massive over simplification of multi-threading and memory explanation
 incoming***

 ### Granularity
 When you schedule a job, you pass in a granularity (TBB term), that
-value is basically a chunk size, you might have been led to believe
+value is a chunk size, you might have been led to believe
-that each of our entities in the job will be process on a seprated thread
+that each of our entities in the job will be process on a separated thread
-as indipendent object.
-That is not the case, what the job system will do
+as independent.
+That is, however, is not the case, what the job system will do
-is to chunk N elements toghether into a single task, in this case we
+is to chunk N elements together into a single task, in this case we
 passed a granularity of 512, the job system will split our array into
-512  chunks and assign each chunk to a thread for execution.
+512 sized chunks and assign each chunk to a thread for execution.

 You might be wondering why is this the case?
-There are several reason
+There are several factors
 and will try my best to summarize them here.

-Each time you spawn a task
+Each time you spawn a task and you schedule it to a thread,
-and you schedule it to a thread, there is an overhead, the job system
+there is an overhead associated with that, the job system
-needs to manage it and takes a bit of time to be copied to the thread and
+needs to manage it,schedule it, copy it to the relative thread all that takes
-to get started.
+time.
 If in your task you are doing a simple addition, like moving a space
 shift forward in space, the total time of your execution task might be
-90% multithreading overhead and 10% actual maths.
+90% multi-threading overhead and 10% actual maths.
 In order to avoid that
 the normal approach is to process a chunk of N elements to that the
-multithreading overhead is amorthized.
+multi-threading overhead is amortized.

 ### How big should a task be?

 At this point you might wonder, how big should a task be?
 Why don't
 I just make as many task as many cores/threadsI have?

-Unluckily life is not that simple, although you might have as many theads
+Unluckily life is not that simple, although you might have as many threads
 as cores (logical or physical cores) in your thread pool, you still have no
 guarantee that the OS will schedule all of them, or they will run and complete
 a task at the same time.
 The OS might decide to stop one thread at any
-point to check if ther is an update for Word or Excel, that you absolutely
+point to check if there is an update for Word or Excel, that you absolutely
-have to get, so your task will be stalled for a while, and all other thread
+have to get, your task will be stalled for a while, and all other thread
-will need to wait for the last stask to be done.
+will need to wait for the last task to be done.
 This is called draining the
 pipeline, where some threads might be stalled waiting for the whole task to be done.
 Again, the whole deal is more complex than this, with task stealing pools etc,
 but this simplified model should allow you to make the right decision.

 As of now we know that huge tasks and super small tasks are not idea,so how big should
 a task be?
 There is no right answer, the right answer is: "big enough to have decent amount
-of work available withouth massive pipeline drain".
+of work available without massive pipeline drain".

-The only way to be 100% sure is to bruteforce benchmark all the sizes
+The only way to be 100% sure to pick the best value is to brute-force
-and see what gives the best result, although might take a bit of time,
+benchmark all the sizes and see what gives the best result, although might take a bit of time,
 you will learn with experience to "gut feeling pick" a good enough size,
 don't  lose your sleep on it, if your task is doing a lot of work you might
 want a small number, 64 or so, if you are doing little work you might want
 a bigger chunk.
 In my case 512 was working well enough.

+On GPU this is more important, and often people brute force the block size,
+timing it and getting the one that yield best result for their problem size.
+Although on GPU you only benchmark power of two between 8 to 1024 usually.

 ### Memory access

-The second big thing is , let say you are processing elemnt N, N+1 all the way
+Another big factor is memory accesses.
+Let say you are processing element N,
-to N+4.
+N+1 all the way to N+4.
 The first thread gets in and loads a cache line containing object
 N. The second thread might possibly do the same and load a cache line containing
 N+1.
-This might be very inefficient since we loaded effecttively the same
+This might be very inefficient since we loaded effectively the same
-cache line twice, for processing one element, if you have been following the
+cache line twice (and corresponding cache miss), for processing one element, if you have been following the
 whole data oriented design revolution unity is making, you might already know
 that accessing elements linearly in memory is the best way to go, for several
-reason, once you load a cache line, the N+1 element will be alredy in cache
+reason.
+Once you load a cache line, the N+1 element will be already in cache
 and you don't need to wait a memory fetch, the processor might see your pattern
-and automatically prefetch memory for you and your memory is already in cache
+and automatically pre-fetch memory for you and your memory is already in cache
 when you will need it.
-All this togheter makes a chunking approach for task
+All this together makes a chunking approach for task
-the prefarable way of working.
+the preferable way of working.

 As I warned earlier all this explanation is over simplified to make it
-easily digestible, you can probalby write a blog series on this or even a book,
+easily digestible, you can probably write a blog series on this or even a book,
 normally there is a lot more going on, like cache line invalidation across cores,
 L3 cache shared among all the cores etc. As a rule of thumb, you want to
 access memory linearly and use 100% of the data in a cache line.

 ## Job handle

+Back to our job we scheduled, as you might have noticed we got back a handle
+from unity, that handle is used for several things, Unity uses it internally
+to track data dependencies.
+On the user side that handle is used to check that
+the job has completed.
+The Unity suggestion is to schedule early
+close late.
+This mean you should not force the job to finish immediately after
+you scheduled, you should maybe do that in late update or even the next frame,
+the first thing you check at the beginning update is that the previous frame
+is done and then you move on as usual to schedule the new job.

 # Performance